 International students may send a DVD audition if you are not able to travel to the United States for a live audition.
 You should use the live audition repertoire requirements for your audition DVD.5.
 Two seperate Admissions decision letters will be sent by April 1.

-Bard Conservatory holds regional auditions in Hungary and China.
+Bard Conservatory holds regional prescreening auditions in Europe.
 Please check our website for exact times and dates.
-If you are able to attend a regional audition, please contact our undergraduate admissions counselor.
+If you are able to attend a regional prescreening audition, please contact our undergraduate admissions counselor.